prefix-dev/rattler-build/docs/tutorials/cpp.md

 ```

 When you look at the output of the `rattler-build` command you might see some
-interesting information:
+interesting information.

 Our package will have some `run` dependencies (even though we did not specify
 any).
-These run-dependencies come from the "run-exports" of the packages we
+These run-dependencies come from the "`run-exports`" of the packages we
 depend on in the `host` section of the recipe.
 This is shown in the output of
-`rattler-build` with a little `"RE of [host: package]"`.
+`rattler-build` along with `"RE of [host: package]"`.

-Basically, `libcurl` defines: if you depend on me in the host section, then you
+Basically, `libcurl` declares "if you depend on me in the host section, then you
-should also depend on me during runtime with the following version ranges.
+should also depend on me during runtime with the following version ranges".
 This
 is important to make linking to shared libraries work correctly.

 ```